-3-0-3 Prerequisite: Satisfactory Compass exam scores in both English and Reading
+Prerequisite: Acceptable scores in both English and Reading Compass exams

 Focuses on skills required for effective writing in a variety of contexts with an emphasis on exposition, analysis, argumentation including an introduction to a variety of research skills.
 Supplementary reading will include essays and a contemporary novel.